ravaga/context.Orion-LD/README.md

 -   [Planning - Issue #280](https://github.com/FIWARE/context.Orion-LD/issues/280)

 A Test Suite for NGSI-LD compliant brokers can be found [here](https://github.com/fiware/NGSI-LD_Tests).
-This test suite is deprecated in favor of the [ETSI NGSI-LD API Conformance Test Suite](https://forge.etsi.org/rep/cim/ngsi-ld-test-suite).
+This test suite is deprecated in favor of the newer [ETSI NGSI-LD API Conformance Test Suite](https://forge.etsi.org/rep/cim/ngsi-ld-test-suite).
 (Orion-LD passes about 95% of the test cases of this older deprecated test suite.)

 About the ETSI funded conformance test suite, a third TTF (Testing Task force) is currently in progress, to aggregate conformance tests for distributed operations.
-The work is expected to finish in February 2025 and by then we expect the ETSI NGSI-LD conformance test suite to be fully operational, the results for Orion-LD will be published.
+The TTF is expected to finish in February 2025 and by then we expect the ETSI NGSI-LD conformance test suite to be fully operational, and thus test results for Orion-LD can and will be published.